 The 7″ color touch screen combined with the joystick and the assignable function make it easy for you to access all the different menus.
 This keyboard also features robust build quality, ensuring its durability.

 Unfortunately, all these features come at a price, resulting in a pretty expensive keyboard.
-On the whole, the Yamaha PSR-SX700 is a great choice for amateur and professional musicians that are looking for a portable keyboard.

 10. Plixio 61-Key Digital Electric Piano Keyboard